olihough86/BucketSnoop/README.md

 The client should now be loaded and connected to the server, while browsing watch the output of the server as discovered buckets are checked.

+If a bucket name can be parsed it will;

+* Try to pull the bucket ACL and list the permissions
+* Check if objects can be listed

+If a bucket name is not parsed it will;

+* Highlight that the file has been loaded from S3

+URIs are cached in local storage to avoid repeat requests, currently this is cleared each time the add-on is reloaded.